wbuchwalter/azul/README.md

 **fmt**

 Do not use `fmt.Println` or similar functions writing to `stdin`.
-`stdin` is reserver by `lox` to communicate between the go function and the runtime.
+`stdin` is reserver by `lox` to communicate between the go function and the .NET runtime.
-Instead use the logger passed as parameter to your function.
+Instead use the `logger` passed as parameter to your function.

 ## FAQ